AWS implementation patterns (FREE SELF)

 GitLab Reference Architectures give qualified and tested guidance on the recommended ways GitLab can be configured to meet the performance requirements of various workloads.
 Reference Architectures are purpose-designed to be non-implementation specific so they can be extrapolated to as many environments as possible.
 This generally means they have a highly-granular "machine" to "server role" specification and focus on system elements that impact performance.
 This is what enables Reference Architectures to be adaptable to the broadest number of supported implementations.

-Implementation patterns information
+AWS Implementation patterns information

-Install GitLab Cloud Native Hybrid on AWS EKS (HA)
+Patterns to Install GitLab Cloud Native Hybrid on AWS EKS (HA)

 Provision GitLab Cloud Native Hybrid on AWS EKS (HA).
 This document includes instructions, patterns, and automation for installing GitLab Cloud Native Hybrid on AWS EKS.
 It also includes Bill of Materials listings and links to Infrastructure as Code.
 GitLab Cloud Native Hybrid is the supported way to put as much of GitLab as possible into Kubernetes.

-Install Omnibus GitLab on AWS EC2 (HA)
+Patterns to Install Omnibus GitLab on AWS EC2 (HA)

-EKS cluster provisioning best practices
+Patterns for EKS cluster provisioning

 EKS Cluster Provisioning Patterns - considerations for setting up EKS cluster for runners and for integrating.